 Three alternative top tips for new (and old) investors – Part 1

-With many graduates starting new careers in investment, we offer the first of three unusual but important tips investors of all ages and experience should take on board.
+With many graduates starting new careers in investment, we offer three unusual but important tips investors of all ages and experience should take on board.
 Here is the first one.

 1. Get used to being wrong – you are your own worst enemy.